 Next, open the phpLDAPadmin configuration file with the command:

 sudo nano /etc/phpldapadmin/config.php

-We had edited the parameters as suitable with our system:
+We edited the parameters as suitable to our system:

 $servers = new Datastore(); /* $servers->NewServer('ldap_pla') must be called before each new LDAP server declaration. */ $servers->newServer('ldap_pla'); /* A convenient name that will appear in the tree viewer and throughout phpLDAPadmin to identify this LDAP server to users. */ $servers->setValue('server','name','LDAP idroot server'); /* Examples: 'ldap.example.com', 'ldaps://ldap.example.com/', 'ldapi://%2fusr%local%2fvar%2frun%2fldapi' (Unix socket at /usr/local/var/run/ldap) */ $servers->setValue('server','host','127.0.0.1'); /* The port your LDAP server listens on (no quotes).
 389 is standard. */ // $servers->setValue('server','port',389); /* Array of base DNs of your LDAP server.
 Leave this blank to have phpLDAPadmin auto-detect it for you. */ $servers->setValue('server','base',array('dc=ldap,dc=idroot,dc=us'));

 Once successfully installed, now open a web browser and type the URL:

 We can proceed by pressing the “login” button on the left side of the window.
 We will then see a login page that looks like this:

 cn=admin, This was followed by our base DN used previously.
 In our example, our full Login DN will be